omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 5. Add the systemd unit file ```cyberdeck_stats_monitor_systemd_unit.service``` configured to run the clear.py script right before shutdown - requires Linux system to use systemd.
 For other OS, an equivalent to running the pythothe script right before shutdown is needed. :heavy_exclamation_mark: [See Appendix C for proper storage][Apdx].
 Start the Linux terminal emulator and input ```sudo cp [...]/Cyberdeck_Stats_Monitor/cyberdeck_stats_monitor_systemd_unit.service.
 /etc/systemd/system```.
 Ignore the ```scrot``` commands - they're for taking this screenshot.
+:heavy_exclamation_mark: The .service file shown in the screenshot is missing the [Install] config - see the file's contents [here][serviceFile] for the missing [Install] config.

 ![guidepic5](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/guidepic5_1.png?raw=false "Guide, Step 5")